netpump-data/docs/docs/setup-offer.md

 * Netpump Desktop application needs access to the Netpump Destination Server
 * The Netpump Destination server and the Netpump origin server

+12. Repeat the above process for each server in your Netpump cluster.
+At a minimum you will need to provision two servers to see accelerated file transfers between them.

-Once that is done, you *should* be able to connect to the Netpump server using the Netpump Desktop application.
+Once that is done, you should be able to connect to the Netpump server using the Netpump Desktop application.

 [search-netpump]: images/search-netpump.png
 [create-new-resource]: images/create-new-resource.png